Susan Chana Lask – Second Amendment Challenge to NYPD Firearms Licensing Delays

 Alleged Constitutional Violations Arising From Licensing Delays

 According to the complaint, the delays are systemic rather than individualized and affect ordinary residents as well as former law enforcement officers.
-The complaint further alleges that the constitutional harm does not end once a license is issued because the City requires additional approvals for firearm purchases and renewals without enforceable deadlines, creating recurring barriers to lawful firearm possession.

 Filed Court Documents and Exhibits